Steps in Planning Your Trip

 - Require each student’s parent(s)/guardian(s) to fill out the Medical Permission Slip and Authorization Forms.

 - Return a Student Roster & Facility Use Form no later than 30 days prior to arrival.

-- Provide Lisa with a list of teachers who are interested in receiving NJ Professional Development credit.
+- Provide Coordinator of programs, Lisa Mills with a list of teachers who are interested in receiving NJ Professional Development credit.
 Professional Development Guidelines and Form

 - Distribute lesson plans to teachers who are being trained to provide a session.

 - Distribute schedules to teachers, chaperones, and students.
-If you like, Lisa can taylor the master schedule for teachers, students, and/or chaperones.)
+If you like, the coordinator of programs can taylor the master schedule for teachers, students, and/or chaperones.